jan-revay/initPC/Ubuntu_22.04/README.md

 - https://unix.stackexchange.com/questions/688583/focus-window-by-title-in-gnome-shell-41-under-wayland
 - I could use script and keyboard shortcuts to automatically tile windows on startup
 - https://superuser.com/questions/142945/bash-command-to-focus-a-specific-window
-- search "GNOME automatic window positioning script wayland"
+- google "GNOME automatic window positioning script Wayland"
 - https://extensions.gnome.org/extension/4833/all-windows-saverestore-window-positions/
 - I can probably write a JS that will use DBUS to position my windows on startup
 - articles